 The Corporation generates revenues primarily from product sales, the license and sale of intellectual property and fundamental knowledge, and the provision of engineering services and technology transfer services.
 Product revenues are derived primarily from standard product sales contracts and from long-term fixed price contracts.
-Intellectual property and fundamental knowledge license revenues are derived primarily from standard product sales contracts and technology transfer services revenues are derived primarily from standard licensing and technology transfer agreements.
+Intellectual property and fundamental knowledge license revenues are derived primarily from standard licensing and technology transfer agreements.
 Engineering service and technology transfer services revenues are derived primarily from cost-plus reimbursable contracts and from long-term fixed price contracts.

-The details of the new significant accounting policies and the nature of the changes to previous accounting policies in relation to the Corporation's various goods and services are set out below.
-Under IFRS 15, revenue is recognized when a customer obtains control of the goods or services.
+Revenue is recognized when a customer obtains control of the goods or services.
 Determining the timing of the transfer of control, at a point in time or over time, requires judgment.